senaite/senaite2.com/docs/analysis_specifications.md

 **☝️Note:**
 The final *Analysis Report* can be highly customized to meet almost any lab requirement.
-Contact the professional service providers for any more details.
+Contact the professional service providers for more details.

 Congratulations 🙌 you successfully learned how to apply *Analysis Specifications* to Samples